Your Company’s Footprint Matters: A Breakdown of ITAD Environmental Protections

 IT asset disposition (ITAD) is the practice of decommissioning and disposing of hardware and other electronic devices in compliance with governing laws and regulations for the protection of the environment.

-Companies that must dispose of and recycle IT assets frequently turn to ITAD professionals to help manage their potentially harmful and toxic electronic devices.
+Companies that must dispose of and recycle IT assets frequently turn to ITAD professionals to help manage their potentially harmful and toxic electronic devices and protect the data they contain.

 Why Does ITAD Matter?